oracle-livelabs/database-maa/recovery-service/config-tenancy/config-tenancy.md

     * IPv4 CIDR Block:  (need this)/24
     * Select Route Table:  (need this)
     * Subnet Access: Private Subnet
-    * Secuirty Lists: Select Recovery Service Security List from the drop down menu
+    * Security Lists: Select Recovery Service Security List from the drop down menu
     * Leave all other settings as default

 4. Click Create Subnet